Cluster Munition Ban Policy

 Greece has produced and imported cluster munitions, but it is unclear if it has ever exported them.

-Greece has not formally committed to never produce cluster munitions, but, in 2011, a Ministry of Foreign Affairs official claimed, “the last production of cluster munitions in Greece was in 2001.”
+In 2011, a Ministry of Foreign Affairs official claimed, “the last production of cluster munitions in Greece was in 2001.”
+Greece has not formally committed to never produce cluster munitions in future.

 - GRM-49 155mm artillery projectile with 49 dual-purpose improved conventional munitions (DPICM) submunitions; and